-This guidance document for senior leaders in high hazard industries on Corporate Governance for Process Safety is now available in 9 languages.
+This guidance document for senior leaders in high hazard industries on Corporate Governance for Process Safety is available in 11 languages (now including Czech).
 It aims to strike a balance between risk and benefit by drawing the attention of those at the top of industry to the need for high standards of corporate governance in relation to the management of high hazard industries.